Fried Saba Banana - known as pritong saba in the Philippines is one of the easiest and most satisfying snacks you can make.

 How to Store Leftovers

-- Use ripe but firm Saba bananas for the best texture.
+- Use ripe but firm saba.
+This is the biggest factor for texture.

-- Drain on paper towels to remove excess oil and keep them crispy.
+- Drain on paper towels.
+Removes excess oil and keeps them from getting greasy.

 Recipe FAQs